 - For the best positioning of markers, open the 2D view in the main menu at the top right.

-- Position them in such angle that all cameras could capture both markers.
-Take a look at the 2D depth view – if any of the markers has gaps (showing that no data is collected) try to find a different angle.
+- Position the marker in such angle that 2 cameras could see only one side of the double sided marker and are standing right in the middle diagonal the corner and centre of the stage.
+Take a look at the 2D depth view – if any of the marker sides has gaps (showing that no data is collected) try to find a different angle.
 Markers should look as smooth as possible.
 Image below:

 If not, click the Undo button, fix the marker’s angle and collect again: